Skip to content

 The penalties are specific.
 Art.
 404 CP imposes special disqualification from public employment or office and from the exercise of the right to passive suffrage for 9 to 15 years.
 The penological singularity is that it does not carry prison in its basic modality, but the disqualification is particularly severe due to its prolonged duration and because it directly affects the professional and political career of the convicted: impossibility of holding any public employment or position (General State Administration, regional, local, autonomous bodies, public companies) and of being eligible in electoral processes during a period that may reach 15 years.
 Concurrence with other offences is frequent and raises the severity: bribery of Art.
 419 CP when gift or promise concurs (3 to 6 years prison), influence peddling of Art.
 428 CP, embezzlement of Art.
 432 CP (prison up to 12 years), or fraud and illegal exactions.
 Civil liability ex delicto reaches the indemnification for patrimonial damages caused to the harmed administration or to affected third parties.

-In current forensic practice, administrative prevarication proceedings concentrate on five typical scenarios: urban planning licenses granted against planning, public contract awards violating the principles of publicity and free competition, appointments to trust positions evading the selective process, budget modifications or subsidies without normative coverage, and disciplinary or sanctioning resolutions violating the legally established procedure.
+In current forensic practice, administrative misconduct in office proceedings concentrate on five typical scenarios: urban planning licenses granted against planning, public contract awards violating the principles of publicity and free competition, appointments to trust positions evading the selective process, budget modifications or subsidies without normative coverage, and disciplinary or sanctioning resolutions violating the legally established procedure.
 Organic Law 1/2025 on Justice Service Efficiency, Act 39/2015 on the Common Administrative Procedure, Act 40/2015 on the Legal Regime of the Public Sector, Act 9/2017 on Public Sector Contracts and consolidated Supreme Court and Contentious-Administrative Chamber case-law configure the normative framework.
 The popular action of Art.
-125 of the Constitution allows any citizen to prosecute prevarication.
+125 of the Constitution allows any citizen to prosecute misconduct in office.
 At Alonso Sala, with 15+ years' experience, we undertake specialised technical defence of accused authorities and public officials, articulating exhaustive analysis of the administrative file, specialised legal expert evidence, technical expert evidence according to the matter (urban planning, public procurement, public function) and, where appropriate, representation of individual victims as private prosecution.

 Crimes Against Public Administration in Spain: Bribery, Embezzlement and Abuse of Office — Defence Guide